greenlaw110/simple-webframework-benchmark/README.md

 **Disclaim:** This project is copied and adapted from https://github.com/networknt/light-java-example/tree/master/performance

+**Note:** As suggested by the project name, this is a benchmark that only show very limited aspect about framework performance: how framework respond with a simple plain text message.
+For real comprehensive view on framework performance, please refer to https://www.techempower.com/benchmarks

 ## Benchmark result:

 | Framework    | Max Throughput | Avg Latency | Transfer |